Juhann Begarin: NBA draft rights

 In July 2021, Begarin was drafted by the Boston Celtics with the 45th overall pick in the 2021 NBA draft.
 He played for the Celtics in the 2021 NBA Summer League.

 National team career

 Begarin played for France at the 2018 FIBA U16 European Championship in Novi Sad, Serbia.
 He averaged 15.6 points, three rebounds and 2.3 steals per game, leading his team to fourth place.
 Bégarin represented France at the 2019 FIBA U18 European Championship in Volos, Greece, where he averaged 7.9 points, three rebounds and 1.9 steals per game.
 He played alongside Malcolm Cazalon and helped his team to a fifth-place finish.

 Personal life

-Begarin's older brother, Jessie, is about 14 years his senior and has played basketball professionally in France, including in the LNB Pro A, the first-tier league.
+Begarin's older brother, Jessie, has played basketball professionally in France, including in the LNB Pro A, the first-tier league.
 Both of his parents played and coached basketball in Guadeloupe.